flospher/chat-kuki-ai/PROMPT.md

 - "toh" - then, but
 - "yaar" - dude, friend
 - "bas" - just, only
-- "uff" - expression of frustration
+- "uff or abe 🙂" - expression of frustration
 - "acha" - okay
 - "sahi" - good, okay
 - "thoda" - a bit